wp-plugins/postman-smtp/readme.txt

 == Changelog ==

 = 0.3 =
+* Now supports email headers, such as a text/html content-type
+* Now supports email attachments

 = 0.2.7 - 2015-01-29 =
 * Fixed error: "Undefined variable: authorizationToken" was preventing mail delivery outside of the admin screen.